bacitracin/vacay/notes.md

   Attraction_API
   Trip_API

+  $("a[href='posts/1/comments']").on("click", function(event){event.preventDefault(); showComments();})
+  1. The ability to load the trips for a user index page via AJAX -hijack the click even of the trip link to fire an ajax request   # bind to the event, prevent default -fire an ajax request to get the data for the user's trips -place the data in the DOM

 3. The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page.
   A trip HAS_MANY attractions
   A user HAS_MANY trips